These last few weeks, just like many others, have been heavy-hearted.

 The news is filled with negativity and hate.
 Social media is filled with opinions of all sorts.

 At thirteen I became a statistic again.
 I was sexually assaulted and raped.
 I was a gay male of color who lived in silence for years.
 I am the statistic who didn’t press charges.
 I began living my life in fear.
-It reaffirmed that I was unworthy of happiness.
+This experience reaffirmed that I was unworthy of happiness.
 This drove me into every statistic of mental health you can imagine.
 Depression, anxiety, self-mutilation, PTSD, rehabs, abusive relationships, alcohol, and drug abuse.
 I would seek anything to make me feel good.
 My life consisted of drugs, sex, and money for years.

 I have learned to live my life with feelings, empathy.
 We all come from different walks of life.
 We all have our own struggles and stories.
 I look for the emotions behind them: Not feeling accepted, anxiety, loneliness, ignorance, hurt, fear, rage, sadness, and even numbness.
 We all can relate to these emotions.
 They show up for us all in different forms.
 This is the key to connecting one another.